JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 - `Production`

-All custom tags ingested by J1 integrations are prefixed with `tag.<TagName>`, therefore. you must use the tags like this in the query.
+All custom tags ingested by J1 integrations are prefixed with `tag.<TagName>`, therefore. you must use the tags this way in the query.

 The `Classification` and `Owner` tags are automatically captured as properties so J1 can use them directly in the query without the `tag.` prefix, in all